 (See the German version here!)

 Other events and things to do during WGT

 Where to stay

-The program of Wave Gotik Treffen is extremely varied and quite unusual.
-This year, over 200 bands and artists have been announced and will be taking the stage at different locations all over the city.
+The program of Wave Gotik Treffen is extremely varied and quite unique.
+This year, more than 170 bands and artists have been announced and will be taking the stage at different locations all over the city.

 To get in at the door and for all official festival events, you need the official WGT wristband.
-You can get it at the agra festival entrance and at 1-2 other locations in the city (to be announced!).
-Getting your wristband is one of the first things you should do after arrival (don’t forget to bring your ticket!).
+You can get it at the agra festival entrance and at the ticket stalls in the little park opposite the main station.
+Getting your wristband is one of the first things you should do after arrival in Leipzig (don’t forget to bring your ticket!).
 Expect long lines, especially on Thursday and Friday.

 The „Victorian Picnic“ on Friday afternoon in the park is an iconic event during WGT, especially for those who like to dress up in Victorian, steampunk, baroque or all kinds of neo/dark romantic styles.
 Hundreds of elegantly costumed people meet up in style for a dazzling picnic or stroll in the park!
 More on the Facebook events page.

 Friday, June 7th, 2 pm – 5 pm, Clara-Zetkin-Park, free admission